knxd/knxd/README.md

     outgoing packets, resulting in duplicate code and hidden error.

     Now, the central send queue will pace packets for the slowest device;
-    if you don't want that, use a "queue" filter.
+    if you don't want that, use the "queue" filter.

 ## Building